tomcritchlow/tomcritchlow.github.io/clients-2.md

    year: 2019
 ---

-I work with CEOs and executive teams to build new capabilities.
-Whether it's a new growth team or creating an innovation function
+I work with CEOs and executive teams to gain strategic clarity and build the capabilities to deliver on it.

+Whether it's the

 <h3>2022</h3>
 <div class="pa4">